WinstonShields/Freedom-Game/README.md

 stones or if the last player opts to not place a stone on the board.

 ## How to Play
 Open up index.html, and click on an empty spot on the board.
+The white stone lives are displayed to the left, while the black stone lives are displayed to the right.